Dete Meserve: Memberships

-Meserve is a member of the organizations Producers Guild of America, the Writers Guild of America, the Television Academy, and the Writers Guild of Canada.
+Meserve is a member of the Producers Guild of America, the Writers Guild of America, the Television Academy, and the Writers Guild of Canada.

 Speaking engagements

-Meserve's speaking engagements include events with the Geena Davis Institute on Gender in Media, the Romance Writers of America, the Palm Springs Writers Guild, the Southern California Writers Association, the Bentonville Film Festival, Innovate Beverly Hills, City Club of Los Angeles, Women in Entertainment, and Kidscreen.
-She is an instructor for Rosemont College's Creative Writing MFA program.
+Meserve's speaking engagements include events with Rotary Club chapters throughout Southern California, Bouchercon, the Bentonville Film Festival, Kidscreen, and the World Animation Summit.
+She was an instructor for Rosemont College's Creative Writing MFA program.

-With Ready, Jet, Go!, Meserve was the onstage host of the 2024 Total Solar Eclipse in Dallas, Texas, alongside Neil DeGrasse Tyson and Amy Mainzer, in partnership with NOAA, NASA, and NSF.
+Meserve served as onstage host of the 2024 Total Solar Eclipse event at the Cotton Bowl in Dallas, Texas, cohosting with Dr. Amy Mainzer in partnership with NASA, NOAA, and NSF.